Class B Motorhome Reviews: Find Out Who Builds the Best Today

 A Class B+ motorhome is actually a form of Class C, with a larger custom body.
 Not being confined to the footprint of a typical van body, a B+ is noticeably larger and more in line with most people’s idea of “a real RV”.
 With a dedicated cockpit and cab-over design (i.e. the body expands over the cab as seen in the picture at the right), the B+ utilizes this extra space for much needed storage, TV mounting, or a small bunk that kids will love and everyone else will hate.
 Slide-outs are also much more common on a B+ than a B. Stepping inside you’ll find that not only does the body itself have more interior room, but the slide-outs add a sense of spaciousness impossible in a traditional Class B.

-Class B Motorhome Reviews – Buy Right the First Time While Saving Money
+Class B Motorhome Ratings – Buy Right the First Time While Saving Money

 We have received many requests for more Class B motorhome reviews -and the new Motorhome Comparison Guide delivers.
 With this in mind we have expanded our coverage of the B classes in the new Motorhome Comparison Guide.
 Not only will you find extensive coverage of the key players, but you’ll also find dedicated comparison charts.
 This will enable you to see how each manufacturer compares to their peers.
-With rising gas prices combined with the expense and overwhelming size of a Class A, today’s Class B’s are proving increasingly popular.
+Gas prices are rising combined with the expense and overwhelming size of a Class A. As a result, today’s Class B’s are proving increasingly popular.
 Smaller families and couples find the new designs provide ample room for even extended travel.
 And new RVers appreciate the van-like driving experience.

 One of the largest groups entering the Class B market are those downsizing from a Class A. That makes you think, doesn’t it?
 For those of you considering a smaller Class A, today’s B class may be worth a look.
 With the advent of multiple slide-outs, your first peek inside today’s Class B+ might be an eye opener.

-RVReviews.net has been the gold standard for unbiased RV reviews for almost fifteen years now.
-With a comprehensive database on all classes of motorhome, we provide the Class B motorhome reviews you need to make an informed decision.
+RVReviews.net has been the gold standard for unbiased RV reviews for almost 20 years now.
+With a comprehensive database on all classes of motorhome, we provide the Class B Motorhome ratings you need to make an informed decision.
 As a truly independent research company, we never accept any form of payment or gratuity from any company we review.
 With our unbiased and easy-to-read articles and charts, thousands of customers have bought the best RV for them -the first time.

 Did you know that roughly 70% of current RV owners feel they paid too much or bought the wrong RV?
 70%!
 With our updated comparison guides and tutorials, you can save thousands of dollars on the purchase of your RV.
 Equally important, you’ll get an RV that meets your needs.
 Don’t find yourself in the unfortunate majority that realizes they overpaid or bought an RV that doesn’t fit their needs -after the fact.
 A little research now can save you thousands later.